 I once bought the perfect artist’s sketch book – with a black leather-look cover and wonderful thick, acid-free pages.
 But when I unwrapped it and set it carefully on my art desk it would not work.
 Every time I opened the book blank pages stared at me – expressionless and fixedly white – until I closed its cover and placed it neatly on my shelf.
 There it observed life for a year or two, while I sketched happily on any other paper.
 Only when its spell had faded somewhat, did I open it again.
 Even then, I had to coax it into action by beginning journal style.
 On the first blank page, I washi-taped a smudged 2b thumbnail sketch (something I’d prepared earlier) on a ripped-edge scrap of lined foolscap.
 On the second blank page I taped a post-it note drawing of a smiling face.
 By the third page my drawings had escaped the additional scraps and sticky-notes – spreading outwards over the pages of that sketch book.
 Perhaps the hurdle was my conditioned love of …

-On recent Summer holidays during time spent without wi-fi – in contrast to bay window views of a windswept New Zealand coastline with dolphins in the waves beyond the dunes – I found myself cat watching.
+On Summer holidays, during time spent without wi-fi – in contrast to bay window views of a windswept coastline with dolphins in the waves beyond the dunes – I found myself cat watching.
 A ball of contentment, my feline host made it clear that chair sitting (on velvet upholstery) was her everyday super power – and who could argue?
 Instead, I chose one of half a dozen vinyl perches.
 Then lulled by sounds of the sea, the cry of gulls and purring – I started to sketch.
 So, what is a sketch?
 Using my own super powers of observation, I picked up a ballpoint pen and began with those closed eyes and an amazing number of whiskers – referencing them and her nose.
 I positioned her ears; sketched the shape of her cheeks which lead to her tail tucked-in under her chin, there with her paws.
-After that, another sketchy flurry of light pen lines to suggest her overall shape, and I was back where I started.
+After that, another flurry of light pen lines to suggest her overall shape, and I was back where I’d started.
 But it doesn’t end there!
-When does …
+When does a sketch become a …

 What is so alluring about tiny things?
 I’ve found myself repeatedly making them, and drawing them – literally, as thumbnail sketches.
 But why?